Rangers vs. Athletics Player Props Betting Odds

-Player props are listed for Marcus Semien and Esteury Ruiz, among others, when the Texas Rangers visit the Oakland Athletics at Oakland-Alameda County Coliseum on Monday at 9:40 PM ET.
+Player prop bet odds for Marcus Semien, Esteury Ruiz and others are listed when the Texas Rangers visit the Oakland Athletics at Oakland-Alameda County Coliseum on Tuesday (first pitch at 9:40 PM ET).

 Bet on this matchup or its props with BetMGM!